harimyself/cs416_datavis_narr_vis/README.md

 #### Summary:
 This page was constructed based on the `data-science-job-salaries` dataset from kaggle.
 The idea is to understand the data science job market between the years 2020 to 2022.
 For this we have chosen 7 most interesting jobs titles from the full set of 41 different jobs.

-The goal of this narrative visualization is show
-1. Which of 7 Data Science or AI jobs has highest paying salary and in which year?
-2. Which year between 2020-2022 a particular job title has highest salary?

-The 7 job titles illustrated are also listed below in the same order.
+The 7 job titles illustrated are listed below in the same order.

 ##### Job Titles:
 1. Applied Data Scientist
 2. Data Science Manager
 3. Data Scientist
 4. Data Specialist
 5. Head of Data Science
 6. Machine Learning Engineer
 7. Machine Learning Scientist

+The goal of this narrative visualization is show
+1. Which of 7 Data Science or AI jobs has highest paying salary and in which year?
+2. Which year between 2020-2022 a particular job title has highest salary?

-##### Years Illustrated: 2020, 2021, 2022
+**Years Illustrated:** 2020, 2021, 2022

 #### Narrative & Visual Structure:
 The visualization follows `interactive slideshow` designs to illustrate the data.
+The design lets the viewer access the scenes in any order the viewer chooses.

 All job titles listed above are dynamically extracted from the job salaries csv file.
 These `clickable job titiles` are listed horizontally on left side of the visualization.
 Each title is rendered with a unique color.
 The same color would be used further to render the data related to that job title.